 A final note: Communicating with rescues

-When communicating with rescues, understand that most are very full and overextended.
+Understand that rescue groups are currently stressed and overextended.
 Pleading emails written in ALL CAPS are often overlooked because rescues just get so many.
-BUT - emails with facts that include known personality traits and video tend to pique rescue workers' curiosity and give them enough information to help them know if they might have an option for your dog.
+BUT emails that include known personality traits and video give enough info to help them know if they might have an option for your dog.
 This is especially true when they show a dog playing with other dogs, enjoying a training session or other favorite activities.